There is a lot of misinformation about Juicing. Is juicing Good or Bad for you? What about the fiber? And the Sugar? Here is what you need to know.

 Some say juicing is bad.
 That is nonsense.
 Think about it, why would having pure vitamins and minerals freshly extracted from your vegetables and fruits would be wrong?

 The Two Factors that fed the miss-conception that Juicing is Bad for you: Sugar and Fiber

-- Sugar: yes, if you juice five to ten fruits in your morning individual glass, you are probably getting way more sugar than what your body needs, especially if you are living with diabetes.
-Instead, try adding two fruits to your juice combined with vegetables such as celery, kale, and spinach.
+- Sugar: yes, if you juice five to ten fruits in your morning individual glass, you are probably getting way more sugar than what your body needs, especially if you are living with diabetes or struggling with weight gain.
+Instead, try adding two fruits to your juice combined with vegetables such as celery, and leafy greens like kale, and spinach.

 - Fiber: yes, we need fiber and having it from our veggies is a great way to stay healthy and aid our digestive tract's health.
-Juicing does not replace other meals of your day, which should always include a fair amount of fiber to facilitate your bowel movements, amongst other functions.
+Fruit and vegetable juices are not intended to be used as meal replacement.
+Your meals should always include a fair amount of fiber to facilitate your bowel movements, amongst other functions.

 What fruit juice is good for you